 These are but a few of the questions you face as a fleet manager.
 Let's look at some of the specifics.

 - Getting snapshot readings is necessary yet difficult in dynamic fleet environments.
-As previously stated, proper inventory reconciliation requires that tank level variations match totalizer readouts of associated dispensers.
+As previously stated, proper fuel inventory reconciliation requires that tank level variations match totalizer readouts of associated dispensers.
 Therefore, you must simultaneously record the dispensers' totalizers and the tank level measurements.
 The longer the time elapsed between these two readings (say, tank levels are measured in the morning and dispenser totalizers in the afternoon) the more likely discrepancies will be introduced due to product being dispensed during that time gap.

 - Manual record-keeping is laborious and time-consuming.
 Then you need to record the measurement values.
 This takes some time.
 So does keying the information into a spreadsheet and reviewing the data for errors.
 The person in charge of this is also responsible for other aspects of your operations, and their time is valuable.
 Situations will arise when other matters take precedence over the tedious task of daily fuel reconciliation reports, compromising the accuracy of your fuel reconciliation.

 - Consistent record-keeping is key—the more days you miss, the harder it becomes to figure out where disparities are coming from.
 You must strive to ensure that fuel tank levels and dispenser totalizers are recorded daily; it's hard enough to find out what went wrong yesterday, never mind a month ago.
 Scheduling conflicts, sick leave, vacation, or simply being too busy that day: there are many reasons why daily readings are missed.
 And typically, backup personnel tend to be less diligent about it when they're needed.
 What if storage tanks aren't dipped over the weekend?
-Come Monday morning, your operation could be running on fumes.
+Come Monday morning; your operation could be running on fumes.

 - The logistics get exponentially complicated the larger the scale of your operation.
 Maintaining and reconciling fuel records becomes significantly more difficult when various tanks and fuel dispensers are located in separate yard areas—and maybe multiple locations.
 Aggregating, cleansing, and consolidating data from fuel yards dispersed throughout the city, state, or country, all while activities are in progress, is easier said than done.

 - Even trusted fuel suppliers must be verified.
 “Trust but verify," as the saying goes.
 Generally, fuel suppliers are reliable and trustworthy.
 But mistakes happen, instruments become defective, and receipts get misplaced: how can you be sure that your supplier delivered the exact amount of fuel on the invoice?
 It's only possible if you keep precise inventory records.
-If your management team comes asking, can you prove you’re keeping deliveries in check?
+If your management team asks, can you prove you’re keeping deliveries in check?

 - Regulatory agency reporting is a constant and nagging preoccupation.
 Depending on the jurisdiction, local and regional government authorities may require regular monthly or annual reports.
 Your management will also want regular updates on fuel consumption.
 Each report is unique in how the information is formatted and delivered, and preparing them is stressful, even more so if any information is missing or not readily available.